tterb/tterb.github.io/_posts/2018-07-21-testing-python.md

 # Basic Testing

-To get started, the first test we're going to write is going to ensure that the program is able to accurately retrieve the title of a YouTube video when given a URL.
+To get started, the first test we&rsquo;re going to write is going to ensure that the program is able to accurately retrieve the title of a YouTube video when given a URL.
-For this we're going to:
+For this we&rsquo;re going to:
   * Get the URL for a YouTube video with a known title
   * provide the URL to the yt2mp3.getVideoTitle() function
   * Check that the function returns the expected video title